-A1, in Member State A, transfers the goods temporarily to B1 in Member State B with the intention of having them processed there.
-After this processing a number of different situations may arise:
+- A1, in Member State A, transfers the goods temporarily to B1 in Member State B with the intention of having them processed there.
+After this processing a number of different situations may arise: - a.

-a.
 The processed goods return to the Member State of consignment.
 In this case the company which processing the goods declares the goods movements with transaction codes 4 and 5.
-The consignment of the goods for processing is declared with transaction code 4 and the arrival of the processed goods is declared with transaction code 5.
+The consignment of the goods for processing is declared with transaction code 4 and the arrival of the processed goods is declared with transaction code 5. - b.

-b.
 The processed goods in Member State B are forwarded in another Member State (Member State C), other than the Member State of the original consignment (Member State A).
-In this case the service provider in Member State B declares the goods movements as follow: - the arrival of goods for processing from Member State A, on nature of transaction code 4;

-- the dispatch of goods after processing to Member State C, on nature of transaction code 5.
+In this case the service provider in Member State B declares the goods movements as follow: - the intra-EU import of goods for processing from Member State A, on nature of transaction code 4: - the intra-EU export of goods after processing to Member State C, on nature of transaction code 5.

-In Member State A, as well as in Member State C, the dispatch of the goods for processing and the arrival of goods after processing, shall be reported under nature of transaction code 1, instead of transaction codes 4 and 5 (i.e. no inward goods movement which is followed by a later outward goods movement and vice versa).
+In Member State A, as well as in Member State C, the intra-EU export of the goods for processing and the intra-UE import of goods after processing, shall be reported under nature of transaction code 1, instead of transaction codes 4 and 5 (i.e. no inward goods movement which is followed by a later outward goods movement and vice versa).

 c.
 The processed goods stay in the country where they are processed.
-In this case the company which processing the goods declares the arrival of goods for processing with transaction code 1 instead of transaction code 4.
-The consignment of goods for processing is also declared with transaction code 1 instead of transaction code 4 (i.e. no outward goods movement which is followed by a later inward goods movement).
+In this case the company which processing the goods declares the intra-UE import of goods for processing with transaction code 1 instead of transaction code 4.
+The intra-EU export of goods for processing is also declared with transaction code 1 instead of transaction code 4 (i.e. no outward goods movement which is followed by a later inward goods movement).

-d.
 If a part of the goods arrived for processing (code 4) are bought before being processed by the company which processing the goods in the same reference period, that part will be reported under code 1.